Frequently Asked Questions

 How much does your service cost?

-$99 per year with no hidden fees or setup charges.
-This covers your statutory agent address, same-day document scanning and forwarding, compliance reminders, online portal access, and privacy protection.
+Get Started — $99/yr$99 per year with no hidden fees or setup charges.
+This covers your statutory agent address, court papers scanned for Arizona, compliance reminders, online portal access, and privacy protection.

 What's included in the $99/year fee?

-Everything required: a physical registered office address in Arizona, same-day document scanning and forwarding, compliance reminders and alerts, secure online document portal, and privacy protection with our address on public filings.
+Everything required: a physical registered office address in Arizona, lawsuit scanning included for Arizona, compliance reminders and alerts, secure online document portal, and privacy protection with our address on public filings.

 How quickly do you forward documents?